hlurbur/Avy-Savvy-Skiing/README.md

 Choose routes functions by adding all routes in the users region to a list called goodRoutes.
 If a route is unsafe (eg. meets on of the un skiable criteria above) it is removed from goodRoutes.
 After removing all of the unsafe routes given the forecast at each treeline band, return the top three most fun of the remaining routes in a list called top3.

 4.)
 EMAIL AUTOMATION:
 The final component of the this project was setting up an email account and sending automatic emails from the account.
 Emailer.py uses the SMTP library which provides methods to automatically send emails.
-Additionally, MIMEText and MIMEMultipart libraries provie methods to populate the receiver and subject lines of an email, as well as to format the body of the email.
+Additionally, MIMEText and MIMEMultipart libraries provide methods to populate the receiver and subject lines of an email, as well as to format the body of the email.

-Google's two factor authentification presented a challange because it prevents outside applications from logging into the gmail account.
-Instead of a regular password, emailer.py uses an app password to log in to the account and get around two factor authenfication.
+Google's two factor authentification presented a challenge because it prevents outside applications from logging into the gmail account.
+Instead of a regular password, emailer.py uses an app password to log in to the account and get around two factor authentification.

 SendEmail() takes in the route suggestion as well as a link to an NWAC region's forecast page.
 After formatting the body of the email, sendEmail() creates a secure SMTP connection, logs into the AvyScraper@gmail.com account, and send the email with the message.